tipusahil/tipusahil-Backend-Ride-Booking-System/README.md

 Refresh tokens can be used to obtain new access tokens if expired.

-Contribution

-Fork the repository.
-Create a new branch:git checkout -b feature/your-feature-name

-Commit your changes:git commit -m "Add your feature description"

-Push to the branch:git push origin feature/your-feature-name

-Create a Pull Request on GitHub.

-License
-This project is licensed under the MIT License.
-Credits

 Developed by Tipu Sahil.
 Built for the Programming Hero Next Level Web Development course.